flutter/website/src/ui/adaptive-responsive/best-practices.md

 Some native extensions might lose state when the device changes position.

-[PENDING: What can you do when this happens?
+[xxx PENDING: What can you do when this happens?
 Do you need a federated plugin?]

 [app state]: {{site.android-dev}}/jetpack/compose/state#store-state